- Advanced College Credit

 The majors in the Department of Nutrition Science are excellent pre-professional majors.
 Pre-professional requirements can be met through the curriculum structure of these majors and by incorporating the flexibility of elective credit hours.
-Students can fulfill requirements for pre-medicine, pre-dentistry, pre-physical therapy, pre-optometry, as well as other health profession programs.
-In complement to pre-professional advising in our own department, the University employs an excellent Health Professions advisor for the entire campus.
+Students can fulfill requirements for pre-medicine (pre-med), pre-dentistry, pre-physical therapy, pre-optometry, as well as other health profession programs.
+In complement to pre-professional advising in our own department, the University has an excellent Pre-Professional advising office for the entire campus.

 Designed for students interested in careers such as nutrition counseling, hospital and clinical dietetics, public health nutrition programs, clinical research, private practice in nutrition, and institutional foodservice management.
+The public often uses the term "nutritionist" but the credentialed position is called a registered dietitian (RD) or registered dietitian nutritionist (RDN).
 Many students choose to combine a major in dietetics with a major in nutrition, fitness, and health.

 Designed for students interested in combining food science and nutrition with communication and business for careers in consumer affairs, advertising, sales, writing, and product development and evaluation.

 Designed for students interested in careers in nutrition/fitness/wellness programs in hospitals, fitness centers, and other industries.
 Many students choose to double-major in NFH and dietetics.